kakj-go/go-inject/README.md

 	"github.com/gin-gonic/gin"
 )

-type IRoutes interface {
+// If it is a method, since the structure of the object is not in the current package,
+// we can define a structure with the same name, and the parameters and return values are the same type IRoutes interface {
 }

-func (group *RouterGroup) POST(relativePath string, handlers ...gin.HandlerFunc) IRoutes {
+// copy `github.com/gin-gonic/gin/routergroup.go` method code then remove before method body func (group *RouterGroup) POST(relativePath string, handlers ...gin.HandlerFunc) IRoutes {
 	fmt.Println("before POST")
 	defer fmt.Println("after POST")